2026 Guide to Affordable Colleges Near West Ridge in Chicago, Illinois

 Tuition Costs by School Type Near West Ridge in Chicago

-There are at least 10 schools serving West Ridge.
-Of those schools, 8 are 4-year private nonprofit schools, 0 are 4-year public schools, and 0 are 2-year public schools, based on information collected by the U.S. College Scorecard.
+There are at least 11 schools serving West Ridge.
+Of those schools, 7 are 4-year private nonprofit schools, 0 are 4-year public schools, 0 are 2-year private nonprofit schools, 0 are 2-year private for-profit schools, and 0 are 2-year public schools, based on information collected by the U.S. College Scorecard.
 Browse through the categories below to learn more about the cost of tuition and fees at each type of institution.

 Number of Schools